NPR Privacy Notice for EU Users

 - Customize the content you see and hear on our Services, including offering content from NPR Member stations associated with your account or located near you and offering other content that may be of interest to you.

-- Customize the sponsorship messages you see and hear on our Services and on third-party services you may use or visit.
+- For providing and managing sponsorship credits, and marketing purposes, including customizing the sponsorship credit and marketing messages you see and hear on our Services and on third-party services you may use or visit and to measure the performance and effectiveness of such sponsorship credits and marketing messages.

 - Publish, broadcast or otherwise use User Materials.